LESSON No. 3

 Inflammatory lesions of the soft tissues of the face and neck

-Inflammatory lesions of the soft tissues of the face and neck are conditionally divided into non-odontogenic and odontogenic, taking into account the sources of infection.
+Inflammatory lesions of the soft tissues of the face and neck are conventionally divided into non-odontogenic and odontogenic, taking into account the sources of infection.
 To non-odontogenic inflammatory lesions soft tissues of the face and sh

-Soft tissue tumors of the face and neck
+Tumors of soft tissues of the face and neck

 Primary tumors of the lymph nodes of the neck